davisonio/darkage/README.md

 ##Release Notes
+Version 1.0.1

+ * fixed init.lua wich get broken by upload on github

+Version 1.0

+ * a lot of more nodes because using moreblocks stairgen
+ * 2 sorts of medieval glass added
+ * chalk can crafted from chalk powder
+ * fixed some craft reziep conflicts

 Version 0.3

 * 29 Nodes + 3 Craft Items
 * Furniture and building decoration
 * Stone layers

 Version 0.2

 * 13 Nodes
 * Sedimentary stones

 Version 0.1

 * 6 Nodes

 PS: This document has been structured as the README.txt of PilzAdam in
     his Bed MOD.